Today’s Easy Chicken Chili Mac recipe and post was a sponsored post written by me on behalf of Foster Farms Simply Raised Chicken

 Next layer on the cheese

 After stirring in your cooked noodles, add shredded cheese to the top.
+Cheesy, goodness!
 Then lid your skillet.
-Turn off the burner.
+Turn off the burner to melt the cheese.

 Cover with a lid and let the cheese melt